-Have you ever had documents that you need to share, but don’t want to give permanent access to?
-This commonly occurs in businesses where sharing sensitive information is necessary.
+Have you ever had documents that you need to send, but don’t want to give permanent access to?
+This commonly occurs in businesses where sending sensitive information is necessary.

 Fortunately, it is possible to give temporary access to files, meaning that recipients only get a short window of time to review them.
 Examples of when you might like to restrict access include: